-ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO fuels, and it continues work on the ESI, the core contents of which are described below: Finance Ministers, and ABAC, EMM7 decided: fuels, and it continues work on the ESI, the core contents of which are described below: Short-term measures include: Joint Oil Data Initiative (JODI) - an joint information sharing program of APEC, OPEC, IEA, IEF, and UNEP, which covers 99% of world oil production and consumption, seeking to make the world oil market more transparent and predictable.
+ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO fuels, and it continues work on the ESI, the core contents of which are described below: Finance Ministers, and ABAC, EMM7 decided: Short-term measures include: Joint Oil Data Initiative (JODI) - an joint information sharing program of APEC, OPEC, IEA, IEF, and UNEP, which covers 99% of world oil production and consumption, seeking to make the world oil market more transparent and predictable.
 Real-Time Emergency Information Sharing System (RTEIS) - a framework and tools to help APEC economies coordinate their responses to oil supply disruptions or other energy supply incidents.
 Oil Stockpiling - economies have been encouraged to establish strategic oil stockpiles to help them manage market fluctuations, and EWG will facilitate sharing of information in support of any such efforts.
+APEC economies should respond to increasing oil demand and import dependency through measures to increase production, ensure oil supply security, improve the oil market's efficient operation, and promote energy diversification, efficiency and conservation.
+APEC economies should facilitate oil exploration, development and trade, encourage investment in infrastructure, and support more effective utilisation of existing capacity through transparent and efficient markets and an improved business environment.
+Effective responses to oil supply disruptions may include establishing strategic oil stocks, developing emergency preparedness plans, and improving communication and information sharing.
 Long-term measure includes: Energy Infrastructure Investment - EWG projects that the APEC region will need US\$5.3-6.7 trillion investment in energy infrastructure over the next three decades, and has launched projects to advise members of this need.
-Energy Efficiency - promoting harmonization of energy efficiency standards, green building design, and more Recognize the importance of energy diversification in reducing growth in oil demand.
-By adopting more efficient technologies, efficient technologies, processes and practices, toward the goal of energy efficiency and environmentally-sound energy consumption.
-Natural Gas Trade - encouraging cross- border interconnection, lowering tariffs, and by adopting more encient technologies, processes and practices, including conservation, APEC economies can reduce energy demand and their vulnerability to high energy prices, lessen environmental impacts, benefit from lower economic costs,
+Energy Efficiency - promoting harmonization of energy efficiency standards, green building design, and more efficient technologies, processes and practices, toward the goal of energy efficiency and environmentally-sound 4.
+APEC economies should promote energy efficiency and conservation, particularly in the transport sector, by adopting fuel efficiency standards, encouraging development and use of more fuel-efficient vehicles, and supporting a shift to less oil-dependent modes of transport.
+5. Recognize the importance of energy diversification in reducing growth in oil demand.
+6. By adopting more efficient technologies, processes and practices, including conservation, APEC economies can reduce energy consumption.
+Natural Gas Trade - encouraging cross- border interconnection, lowering tariffs, and energy demand and their vulnerability to high energy prices, lessen environmental impacts, benefit from lower economic costs,